-The Mirafit Power Rack comes in two colour options, giving you the rare chance to customise the look of your rack.
+The Mirafit Power Rack comes in two colour options, giving you the rare chance to customise the look.
 Use it for squats, bench, and presses, or plan a workout that includes pull ups and flyes.
-Twenty one rack heights means you’re always going to find the perfect height for whatever movement you’re doing.
+Twenty one height positions means you’re always going to find the perfect height for whatever movement you’re doing.

 - Net weight 56 kg

 - Could be a little heavier or have angle brackets to bold it down

 - Flexing and lateral movement occurs when tightening bolts during assembly